strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/limacharlie/limacharlie.md

 <img src="attachments/create_an_organization.PNG" alt="register an account" width="500" />

-Then you can enter the following information into there respective fields to create your fiction organization
+Then you can enter the following information into the fields, you create your fictional organization, maybe Stark Industries?
+Hint Hint

 <img src="attachments/organization_setup_menu.PNG" alt="register an account" width="500" />